Viper Solfa

-Viper Solfa is a Norwegian extreme / gothic metal band from Kristiansand, Norway.
-It was founded in 2013 by Ronny Thorsen, once the symphonic black metal band Trail of Tears was separated.
+Viper Solfa is a Norwegian extreme gothic metal band from Kristiansand, Norway.
+It was founded in 2013 by Ronny Thorsen, once the symphonic gothic metal band Trail of Tears was separated.

 History

 After almost two decades of to exist Trail of Tears, the differences between some of its surviving members had become unsustainable; in consequence, they decided to go their own way in early 2013, prior to the release of their seventh studio album Oscillation.

 Viper Solfa came some months later in the same year, as an idea of the lead singer Ronny Thorsen, who wanted a somewhat different project he had done so far, with a more aggressive sound and focused on gothic black metal and power metal.

 Thorsen quickly gathered his former colleagues in Trail of Tears: bassist Endre Moe (formerly Dimension F3H and Cutthroat), and drummer Bjørn Dugstad Rønnow (Sphere).